 Your marketing efforts should not only be measurable, but consistently analysed, tweaked and re-worked to fit an evolving landscape and a sometimes changing consumer demographic.

-Here are four crucial metrics you need to be measuring to get your campaigns just right:
+Here are four crucial metrics you need to be measuring to get your B2C marketing campaigns just right:

 1. Social Engagement

 Marketing has radically changed in the past decade or so and many classical approaches are no longer as effective as they once were.
 92% of consumers now turn to people they know for referrals above any other source and influencer marketing is the fastest growing channel for customer acquisition.
 This means recommendations and experiences of friends, families or peers are of utmost importance and therefore, social engagement indicators are one of the most valuable B2C metrics to measure.
 It’s not just a superficial popularity contest – social engagement truly does translate into conversion and loyalty, and will help you build a strong B2C lead generation strategy.

 Tracking, responding to, and optimizing for social engagement should be a key component of your marketing strategy.
 Each social media channel will require different approaches to tracking.
 Likes, engagement, and follows are obvious indicators, but these do not suffice and are not necessarily indicative of successful marketing because:

 - Nearly 48 million accounts are thought to be bots on Twitter alone, and a big chunk of your social shares could be coming from these accounts and not your target customers.